-Here we note that the Bloch matrix is an $N_{\mathrm{cell}}D_{\mathrm{loc}}^2\times N_{\mathrm{cell}}D_{\mathrm{loc}}^2$ matrix.
-Since the size of the matrix diverges in the limit of $N_{\mathrm{cell}}\to\infty$, the definition of a topological invariant of a Bloch matrix is nontrivial.
-Here we show that this problem can be circumvented by imposing locality on the Kraus operators.
+Here, we note that the Bloch matrix is an $N_{\mathrm{cell}}D_{\mathrm{loc}}^2\times N_{\mathrm{cell}}D_{\mathrm{loc}}^2$ matrix.
+Since the size of the matrix diverges in the limit $N_{\mathrm{cell}}\to\infty$, the definition of a topological invariant of a Bloch matrix is nontrivial.
+We show that this problem can be circumvented by imposing locality on the Kraus operators.
 We assume that the Kraus operators are local in space and have a finite support.
-Physically, this implies that the interaction between the system and the measurement apparatus (the feedback controller) is local.
-Let $\ell$ be the diameter of the support of the Kraus operators, and let $R$ be the range of the Kraus operators.
-Namely, we assume
+Physically, this assumption implies that the interaction between the system and the measurement apparatus (the feedback controller) is local.
+Let $\ell$ be the diameter of the support of the Kraus operators, and let $R$ be the range of locality of the Kraus operators.
+Specifically, we assume

 and

 We also assume that $\ell$ and $R$ are independent of the system size.
 Then, we have

 since